eashalyasin/social-media-app/README.md

 - Each tab loads once and is cached, so switching tabs never refetches.

 ### Authentication
-- The app is used as an authenticated experience (the list screen is only reachable from inside the logged-in app). **[TODO: describe the auth mechanism, e.g. JWT, sessions, or OAuth]**
+- The app is used as an authenticated experience (the list screen is only reachable from inside the logged-in app).

 ---